lupyuen/lupyuen.github.io/src/display3.md

 run video_on
 ```

-The U-Boot Script __`video_on`__ is now saved into our SBC's Internal Flash Memory.
+The U-Boot Script __`video_on`__ is saved into our SBC's Internal Flash Memory.

-Now we can switch on our SBC and run the script anytime...
+Which means we can switch on our SBC and run the script anytime...

 ```text
 # run video_on